Affective haptics: Social touch

 Online interactions rely heavily on vision and hearing, so a substantial need exists for mediated social touch.
 Of the forms of physical contact, hugging is particularly emotionally charged; it conveys warmth, love, and affiliation.
 Recently, researchers have made several attempts to create a hugging device providing some sense of physical co-presence over a distance.
 HaptiHug's key feature is that it physically reproduces the human-hug pattern, generating pressure simultaneously on each user's chest and back.
 The idea to realistically reproduce hugging is in integration of active-haptic device HaptiHug and pseudo-haptic touch simulated by hugging animation.
 Thus, high immersion into the physical contact of partners while hugging is achieved.

 Intimate touch

 Affection goes further than hugging alone.
-People in long distance relationships are faced with a lack of physical intimacy on a day-to-day basis.
+People such as those who are single, socially isolated, or those in a long distance relationships are faced with a lack of physical intimacy on a day-to-day basis.
 Haptic technology allows for kinesthetic and tactile interface design.
 The field of digital co-presence envelops Teledildonics as well.
 The Kiiroo SVir is a good example of an Adult CyberToy that incorporates tactile input, by means of a surface that is touch capacitive, and an inside that is kinesthetic in nature.
 12 rings contract, pulse and vibrate according to the movements one's partner makes in real time.
 The SVir mimics the actual motion of its OPue counterpart and is also compatible with other SVir models.

 The SVir enables women to have intercourse with their partner through use of the OPue interactive vibrator no matter how great the distance that separates the couple.